alexkrauss/scouts-ai-experiment/src/main/java/name/alexkrauss/scouts/domain/domain.md

 * allergy information (may be empty)
 * vaccination information (may be empty)

-Furthermore, they have a list of contacts, which are usually the parents of the scout.
+Furthermore, they have an ordered list of contacts, which are usually the parents of the scout.
 A contact is a name, a phone number, an email adress and a field describing the relationship, e.g. (mother, father, guardian).
 At least one contact is mandatory.
+Contacts are not entities but modeled as value objects.

 There is also a field indicating when the data was last updated or checked.